Today, we’re sharing 13 ways to feel more organized every day!

 Start Prepping the Night Before

 Having a successful and more organized day actually begins the night BEFORE.
 Here are 4 simple things you can do every night to help save you time each morning…

 - Layout your clothes for work/school/the gym and other afternoon activities you may have planned.

 - Prep the coffee pot, lunches, and snacks

 - Review your schedule & priorities list for the next day

 - End the day on a positive note so you’ll wake up refreshed.

-We’ve used the Wunderlist app for a few years now and love it.
-It allows us to create everything from grocery lists to home improvement lists to bucket lists.
-It’s shareable, easy to use across multiple devices and there’s a free version too.
+We’ve used to-do lists and task apps for a few years now and love them.
+Task apps allow us to create everything from grocery lists to home improvement lists to bucket lists.

 Keep a Calendar

 It doesn’t matter if you’re kicking it old school with a paper calendar fit for a boss lady or if you prefer an electronic calendar like Google Calendar on your phone, tablet, or desktop.